nathanielsandberg/QuickNode_Writing_Assessment/READMe.md

 ## Getting Your Transactions

 You need to get your current transactions.
-Open a another command line in any folder and type the following:
+Open another command line in any folder and type the following:

 ```bash
 curl localhost:3000